zeisss/wobble/docs/API_0.7.0.md

-# API v0.6.1
+# API v0.7.0
-This version is deprecated.
+The API is available via JSON-RPC 2.0 at the endpoint `http://wobble.moinz.de/api/endpoint.php`.

 ## Datastructures
 A few of the API functions use the same datastructures in their input- or return values.
 Thus here is a list of common datatypes: